codingpower1/Assignment1/README.md

 # COMP-1327 Assignment 1

+## Description
+THis is the first assignment for module 1

+## Author
+Michael Docentes

 ## First git status output:
 Your branch is up to date with origin/main nothing to commit, working tree clean